JonathanDussot/star-wars-quiz/README.md

 ### Languages Used

-The languages used for the website include HTML and CSS.
+The languages used for the website include HTML, CSS and JavaScript.

 ### Libraries and Programs Used